Random Walks Performed by Topologically-Specific Agents on Complex Networks: Concluding Remarks

-The several prospects for further research include, but are by no means limited to the following cases.
-It would be interesting to consider more types of agents and networks, as well as other types of motion involving preferential displacements and other types of external fields and influences.
-This would allow, among other aspects, to identify which types of networks can be more effectively covered by specific types of agents, and which types of agents can better explore a type of network.
-Another interesting perspective would be to consider the interaction (e.g.~in terms of fields) between agents with the same or distinct topologies while moving within a same complex network.
-Also of particular interest would be to consider agents that can adapt (morph) their topology as a consequence of reaching particular situations (e.g.~getting stuck) or even periodically.
+Prospects for further research include, but are not limited to the following cases.
+It would be interesting to consider more types of agents and networks, as well as other types of motion involving preferential displacements, as well as presence of external fields and other influences.
+Another interesting perspective would be to consider the interaction (e.g.~in terms of fields) between more than one agent within the same or distinct topologies while moving within a same complex network.
+Also of interest would be to consider agents that can adapt (morph) their topology as a consequence of reaching particular situations (e.g.~getting stuck) or even periodically.